confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 characteristics for a JVM toolkit.
 It will also set us up well for a fully async / reactive internal threading model in the server that we should aim towards for the future.

-### Implementation plan

-There is a lot of work to do here and it should be split up into separate work packages rather than trying to complete it as a single monolithic piece of work.
-Some obvious partitions of the work would be:

-* Protocol implementation
-* Java client implementation.
-This can be developed using a fake server so there is no dependency on completing the server work first.
-* JavaScript client implementation.
-Again, this can be developed using a fake server
-* Server streaming implementation
-* Migration of existing endpoints to new server implementation
-* Migration of existing plugins to new server implementation.
-* Switchover from old API to new API

-We should retain the current API implementation until it's ready to be switched over to the new implementation.
-The new implementation can exist in the same codebase during development, and only after switchover will the old implementation be removed.
-That way we can ensure a seamless switchover as there is a working API at all times.

 ## Test plan

 We will require unit/module level tests and integration tests for all the new or changed components as per standard best practice.